The cohomological Hall algebra of a preprojective algebra: Introduction

+In \cite{Z15}, we study the preprojective CoHA when $A$ is the equivariant elliptic cohomology of \cite{Gr,GKV95}.
+We construct a sheafified elliptic quantum group, whose rational sections form the operators studied in \cite{GTL15}, which in turn is the elliptic quantum group defined by Felder and his collaborators (see e.g., \cite{Fed}).

-Parallel to this paper, we would like to mention that in \cite{ZZ14}, it is proved that the formal affine Hecke algebra studied in \cite{HMSZ} acts on the $A$--homology of the Springer fibers in cotangent bundle of flag varieties.
-We expect that when $\fg_Q=\fs\fl_n$ the representations of the formal affine Hecke algebra in \cite{ZZ14} and the representation of $\calP$ studied in the current paper are related by Schur-Weyl duality.
-However, we postpone the investigation to later publications.
+Parallel to this paper, it is proved in \cite{ZZ14} that the formal affine Hecke algebra studied in \cite{HMSZ} acts on the $A$--homology of the Springer fibers.
+We expect that in type-$A$ the formal affine Hecke algebra in \cite{ZZ14} and $\calP$ studied in the current paper are related by a Schur-Weyl duality.
+In \cite{ZZ15}, it is proved that the elliptic affine Hecke algebra acts on the equivariant elliptic cohomology of the Springer fibers.